gnarmis/wombat/posts/2013-01-11-colby-small-wrapper-and-functions-for-persistent.markdown

 categories: [projects, ruby]
 ---

-Today, I cleaned up an earlier project I'd left hanging around called [Colby][1].
+Today, I cleaned up an earlier project I'd left hanging around called [Colby][colby].
 It's a little wrapper around the data structures that the Hamster gem provides, and it adds some functions to make working with those data structures a little similar to the Clojure-way.